Teen Climbing Camp

 • Learn, follow, and lead with group responsibilities around camp

-• Maintain an optimistic attitude
+• Maintain an optimistic attitude throughout the week

 • Engage with adversity and explore responsible ways to overcome it